Culture Spotlight: Building Inclusive Teams with Varun Sharma, Manager of Customer Success

 On the diversity front, I think there are a few concrete things that we can do to improve the sourcing and interview process.
 For example, there are softwares that can help with “blind hiring” that screen out a lot of information that may lead to either conscious or unconscious bias, and that’s one thing we could try.

-There was also a study done by Harvard Business Review which said that if there’s only one minority candidate in the final interview pool, their chance of getting hired is pretty much negligible.
+There was also a which said that if there’s only one minority candidate in the final interview pool, their chance of getting hired is pretty much negligible.
 But if there are two minority candidates that chance is 194 times greater.

 I think things will really start improving when we set actionable recruiting goals.
 If it’s something that we really want to improve, we need to make it just as important as our quarterly revenue goals and talk about it just as much, in all hands every week.
 Let’s set some challenging goals for ourselves and hold all hiring managers and the recruiting team accountable.